danieltikamori/learn-unit-testing-junit-maven-java/README.md

 ### Testing

-Right click anywhere in the class Person and select Generate..., then select Test.
+Right click anywhere in the class cc.tkmr.junit.Person and select Generate..., then select Test.
 Select the methods you want to test.
 It will generate a test class inside the test directory.

 You may also create your own test inside this new class as in this example code.